Massage techniques: Which are best for you?

 7. Manual lymphatic drainage

 Many Vancouver-based massage therapy schools include an introduction to Manual Lymphatic Drainage (MLD), with the option to take additional training as an RMT.
 MLD involves applying light circular motions on the skin and potentially applying compression bandages after treatment, with the goal of decreasing swelling after injury or surgery.
+As a gentle, rhythmic technique it can also be enjoyable for those who simply prefer a gentler treatment style.

-A meta-analysis of MLD techniques (MLDT) concludes that there may be some benefits and that more research is needed to establish clinical practice guidelines.
 “The best evidence suggests that efficacy of MLDT in sports medicine and rehabilitation is specific to resolution of enzyme serum levels associated with acute skeletal muscle cell damage as well as reduction of edema following acute ankle joint sprain and radial wrist fracture. [...]
 Manual lymphatic drainage techniques remain a clinical art founded upon hypotheses, theory, and preliminary evidence.
 Researchers must strive to clarify the biophysical effects that underpin its various proposed therapeutic applications in the human organism.
 Randomized controlled trials and longitudinal prospective cohort studies are required to establish the efficacy of MLDTs in producing positive outcomes for patients rehabilitating from sports-related injuries.”
 (Vairo, 2009).

 8. Deep tissue massage